Adding hand-drawn font for Chinese, Japanese and Korean

 4. compressed the subsetted font back into WOFF2

-Therefore we’ve decided to offload this whole process into a pool of three concurrently running Web Workers .
+Therefore we’ve decided to offload this whole process into a pool of three concurrently running Web Workers, off the main thread.
 The font buffers are a natural fit for the workers, as they can be transferred between threads without creating a deep copy.
 The worker inherently introduced two lazy loadable chunks, one for the tiny worker logic and the other shared chunk for the whole subsetting logic - including the embedded woff2 and harfbuzz Web Assembly modules and their respective JavaScript bindings.

 Subset Web Worker